 We have completed a major amount of concrete expansion joints repair in industrial and commercial facilities.
-All control joints, hairline cracks, construction joints, and concrete slabs can be repaired by our professional team.
+Our professional team can repair all control joints, hairline cracks, construction joints, and concrete slabs.
 We have a wide array of patching materials available for floors and walls.
-Repairing cracks in concrete were never been easier.
+Repairing cracks in concrete were never easier.

-The joint spacing filling is a process by which the shrinkage, construction, and isolation joints are filled.
-The majority of the joints in an industrial floor will consist of shrinkage, construction, and isolation in that order.
+In fact, the joint spacing filling is filling the shrinkage, construction, and isolation joints.
+So, most of the joints in an industrial floor will consist of shrinkage, construction, and isolation in that order.

-It is imperative for the continued integrity of the floor to upgrade concrete expansion joint filler frequently.
+The continued integrity of the floor must upgrade concrete expansion joint filler frequently.
 The joint filling provides a two-fold purpose: protection and support for proper expansion-contraction.

-Protection is for the leading edge of the joint when perpendicular hard tire impact from forklift use.
-Support is provided when the joint filled in with a backer rod and primed with water-based epoxy.
+Furthermore, protection is for the joint’s leading edge when perpendicular hard tire impact from forklift use.
+Support provides when the joint fills in with a backer rod and primes with water-based epoxy.

-Using a special caulking gun we distribute self-leveling sealant to a full depth within the joint, providing a closed-cell.
-Thereby transferring the load momentarily to the shelf that has been established with the formation of the joint itself.
+Using a special caulking gun, we distribute self-leveling sealant to a full depth within the joint, providing a closed-cell.
+Thereby transferring the load momentarily to the shelf that establishes with the formation of the joint itself.

-A joint that is not filled or filled improperly will cause a vast array of operational difficulties within a facility.
+Lastly, a joint that not fills or fills improperly will cause a vast array of operational difficulties within a facility.
 Contrary to industry and property owner belief, a joint filing is not a once and done installation.

-Due to high loadings, expansion, and contract processes – concrete joint filler needs to be applied each 3rd year.
-The joint should be maintained throughout the service life of the facility.
+Due to high loadings, expansion, and contract processes – concrete joint filler application is necessary each 3rd year.
+The installer should maintain the joint throughout the service life of the facility.

-The first application needs to be delayed as long as possible after the initial place and finish.
-The second maintenance installation needs to be undertaken approximately 2-3 years after the initial finish of the desired joint fill material.
+Finally, the first application needs to be delayed as long as possible after the initial place and finish.
+Moreover, the second maintenance installation needs to be undertaken approximately 2-3 years after the desired joint fill material’s initial finish.